 - Co-Dragons: The 1st Edition background material mentioned that Wurrgog Prophets will often choose the two toughest Savage Orruks they can find to be their Gorka-Boss and Morka-Boss so that they can lead the warclan in battle and keep the boyz in line.
 The 2nd Edition Destruction Battletome: Orruk Warclans sourcebook doesnt mention this at all, however, instead having Savage Big Bosses each leading their own Rukknote .

 - Elemental Weapon: The weapons of the Icebone warclan are made from ice infused with the power of the Waaagh! that chill those they wound to the bone.
-The 2nd Edition Destruction Battletome: Orruk Warclans represents this with the Freezing Strike Icebone ability that improves the ability of the warclans weapons to penetrate armour.
+In the 2nd Edition rules, the Icebone have access to the Freezing Strike ability that improves the ability of their weapons to penetrate armour.

 - Fireballs: The schematic leaders of the Drakkfoot warclan mix the power of their home realm of Aqshy, the Realm of Fire, with their race's innate Waaagh! energy to throw greenish-red fireballs at their enemies.
 In the 2nd Edition Destruction Battletome: Orruk Warclans sourcebook this is represented by the Fireball Drakkfoot Command Trait, a unique spell that can cause multiple mortal wounds against an enemy unit.

 - Full-Boar Action: